Ultimate-Uno/rules/README.md

 (SEATED SPELL) - Any spell that affect a normally untouchable part of the game (such as switching seats), defined by the table/pi emblem.

+(UNDEAD SPELL) - Any spell that comes back to your hand on a win condition.

 * Trap Cards - These cards must be set before they can be activated.
 They have the ability to do something when the condition(s) written on the card are met.
 To set the card, place it face down and put two mana on top of it.
 They can be activated at any time when the condition(s) are met, even if it isn't your turn.
 You may unset the card to take the mana back, but it cannot be activated after being unset.

 (COUNTER TRAP) - Normally activated when something or someone is threatening you, and it can essentially reflect that attack back at the threat.